Top 20 Cheapest Countries in Europe to Visit for Budget Travelers

 In Ukraine, venture to Lviv – a lovely historic city in the West.
 From there, you can venture out to the smaller towns and villages next to the Carpathian Mountains.
 The atmosphere there is impossible to describe.
 There, you have the chance to be closer to the natural environment around you and enjoy the variety of views available to you.
 The locals there are extremely welcoming so don’t be afraid to ask for restaurant and accommodation advice.
 NOTE: Tourists and travelers are asked to take extra precautions when visiting Ukraine as it is marked as an unsafe travel destination from June 2016.
 Plan your route safely!

 One of the most beautiful places to visit in the world, the Bay of Kotor is well preserved and accessible to travelers.
 Situated on Montenegro’s Adriatic coast, Kotor is a perfect place to soak in picturesque views of medieval architecture and the turquoise bay.
 In Montenegro, you’ll find accommodations and dine relatively cheap compared to many of its Mediterranean neighbors.

-While accommodations in this country may be a bit pricier than those previously listed, Portugal is without a doubt one of the best cheap destinations in Europe.
+While accommodations in this country may be a bit pricier than those previously listed, Portugal is without a doubt one of the cheapest cities in Europe to enjoy your cheap European holidays.
 For adventure and music lovers alike, head to Algarve where you can soak up the coastline in the day and drinking refreshing wines at night.